OPINION

 ¶ 51 Pandeli next argues that the trial court abused its discretion when it allowed the State to introduce the underlying facts of the Humphreys murder, because such evidence was irrelevant, prejudicial, and cumulative.
 Evidence regarding the Humphreys murder was presented through the testimony of Dr. Keen, the county medical examiner, and Detectives Gregory and Rea, to demonstrate that Pandeli did not deserve to be shown leniency.

-¶ 52 All of the testimony presented by the State was relevant.
-The facts of Humphreys' brutal murder demonstrated that Pandeli was not entitled to leniency.
-See A.R.S. § 13-703.01(G).
-Furthermore, the *572 fact that Pandeli murdered two women in a similar, savage fashion rebutted his mental health mitigation by tending to show that he did not act impulsively.
-Moreover, one of Pandeli's experts, Dr. Cunningham, relied on the facts of the Humphreys murder to support his opinion of Pandeli's mental health.
-Cf. Johnson, 212 Ariz. at 435-36, ¶¶ 36-40, 133 P.3d at 745-46 (holding that trial court did not abuse its discretion in allowing into evidence videotape that assisted jury in determining the credibility and accuracy of an expert's diagnosis).
-Finally, none of the evidence was cumulative because each witness provided different information about the murder.
+fact that Pandeli murdered two women in a similar, savage fashion rebutted his mental health mitigation by tending to show that he did not act impulsively.
+Moreover, one of Pandeli’s experts, Dr. Cunningham, relied on the facts of the Humphreys murder to support his opinion of Pandeli’s mental health.

 d.
 Humphreys murder photographs

-¶ 54 Pandeli argues that photographs relating to the Humphreys murder were improperly admitted because he did not contest any of the facts of the murder, and thus the photographs were irrelevant and unduly prejudicial.[4]
-Pandeli objects to exhibits 218-246, 248-250, and several photographs that were never admitted into evidence.
+¶ 54 Pandeli argues that photographs relating to the Humphreys murder were improperly admitted because he did not contest any of the facts of the murder, and thus the photographs were irrelevant and unduly prejudicial.
+4 Pandeli objects to exhibits 218-246, 248-250, and several photographs that were never admitted into evidence.
 We do not address the photographs that were not admitted.
-The photographs that were admitted into evidence show where Humphreys' body was found, her body at the crime scene, the severe defensive wounds to her hands, her slit throat, a moon-shaped knife wound on her chest, a different wound on her chest, wounds on her back, and a photograph of the folder in which the photographs were kept by the police.
+The photographs that were admitted into evidence show where Humphreys’ body was found, her body at the crime scene, the severe defensive wounds to her hands, her slit throat, a moon-shaped knife wound on her chest, a different wound on her chest, wounds on her back, and a photograph of the folder in which the photographs were kept by the police.

-¶ 56 The photographs were not so prejudicial as to render Pandeli's trial fundamentally unfair.
-Exhibits 218-219, 232-234, and 246 do not show Humphreys' body.
-And although the photos of Humphreys' body are somewhat gruesome, the jurors likely were not unduly shocked in light of the detectives' and medical examiner's testimony regarding Humphreys' injuries and the fact that the jurors had seen the photographs of Holly Iler's body during the aggravation phase.
-See McGill, 213 Ariz. at 155, ¶ 32, 140 P.3d at 938.
-Moreover, the trial court carefully examined the photographs and excluded photos that were cumulative or unduly prejudicial.
-The trial court did not abuse its discretion in admitting the Humphreys murder photographs.
+¶ 56 The photographs were not so prejudicial as to render Pandeli’s trial fundamentally unfair.
+Exhibits 218-219, 232-234, and 246 do not show Humphreys’ body.
+And although the photos of Humphreys’ body are somewhat gruesome, the jurors likely were not unduly shocked in light of the detectives’ and medical examiner’s testimony regarding Humphreys’ injuries and the fact that the jurors had seen the photographs of Holly Iler’s body during the aggravation phase.

 e.
 Lavora Humphreys’ testimony

-¶ 57 Pandeli also claims that the trial court abused its discretion when it allowed Lavora Humphreys, Teresa Humphreys' sister, to testify because her testimony was cumulative, irrelevant, and improper "victim impact" testimony.
+¶ 57 Pandeli also claims that the trial court abused its discretion when it allowed Lavora Humphreys, Teresa Humphreys’ sister, to testify because her testimony was cumulative, irrelevant, and imрroper “victim impact” testimony.
 Lavora Humphreys testified about the clothing Teresa was wearing the last time Lavora saw her, that Teresa never carried a knife, that she did not know how to drive, and that she had no major injuries before she was killed.
-Lavora also described the position of Teresa's body at the crime scene and stated that "we didn't want Teresa to leave and she left, and a couple *573 occurrences happened before she was walking out the door."
+Lavora also described the position of Teresa’s body at the crime scene and stated that “we didn’t want Teresa to leave and she left, and a couple *530 occurrences happened before she was walking out the door.”

-¶ 58 With the exception of the statement that she "didn't want [Teresa] to leave," none of Lavora's testimony was "victim impact" testimony.
-The single improper statement was interrupted by defense counsel's objection, and Lavora was not allowed to describe the "occurrences" that she mentioned.
-Lavora's testimony was also not cumulative because the information she provided was not previously given by Detectives Gregory or Rea or by Dr. Keen.
+¶58 With the exception of the statement that she “didn’t want [Teresa] to leave,” none of Lavora’s testimony was “victim impact” testimony.
+The single improper statement was interrupted by defense counsel’s objection, and Lavora was not allowed to describe the “occurrences” that she mentioned.
+La-vora’s testimony was also not cumulative because the information she provided was not previously given by Detectives Gregory or Rea or by Dr. Keen.
 Her testimony was, however, mostly irrelevant and did not provide any important facts of the crime.

-¶ 59 Although minimally probative, the trial court did not abuse its discretion in admitting Lavora's testimony because it was also minimally prejudicial.
-See Cañez, 202 Ariz. at 154, ¶ 67, 42 P.3d at 585 (finding no abuse of discretion where evidence was both minimally probative and minimally prejudicial).
-We conclude that there was no error with regard to Lavora Humphreys' testimony.
+¶ 59 Although minimally probative, the trial court did not abuse its discretion in admitting Lavora’s testimony because it was also minimally prejudicial.

 ¶ 60 Pandeli also argues that the trial court abused its discretion by allowing the State to admit a pamphlet entitled “Battered Relationships.”
 This document, however, was neither admitted into evidence nor discussed in front of the jury.
 Consequently, no error occurred.